 Jeff became a USAF fighter pilot flying the venerable A-10 Thunderbolt, also known as the “Warthog”.
 He was stationed with the 18th Tactical Fighter Squadron at Eielson AFB in Fairbanks, Alaska.

 While there, he qualified as one of the youngest 4-ship flight leaders in the entire squadron.
 He served as an instructor and was also combat search and rescue qualified.
 He won numerous Top Gun awards for air-to-ground bombing and gunnery.
 Due to Jeff’s outgoing, personable, always smiling, eager to please personality, his squadron mates quickly gave him his callsign “Odie” aptly named after the popular cartoon Garfield’s sidekick.

 Now, few people know Jeff by his first name…but simply call him “ODIE.”

 After 6 years of dedicated service in the Air Force, Odie decided to fulfill another lifelong dream by becoming an airline pilot.
 He began his career with Delta Air Lines in 1992, where he currently flies international routes out of Atlanta, GA.

 Amid his tenure as an airline pilot, Odie also flew a 1943 T-6 “Texan ” on the airshow circuit.
 A tragic accident took the life of his brother, as well as the life of the pilot.
 This significant event in Odie’s life ignited the spark that helped create what TargetLeadership is today.

-“Parents, like leaders, must always pay attention to the size of the shadow they cast in the eyes of others.
+“Pay attention to the size of the shadow you cast in the eyes of others.
 Fresh eyes and ears are always watching and listening to the way it’s done around here.”